braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 By default, new campaigns and Canvases that do not obey Frequency Caps will also not count towards them.
 This is configurable for each campaign and Canvas.

 {% alert note %}
 This behavior changes the default behavior when you turn off frequency capping for a campaign or Canvas.
-The changes are backward compatible and do not impact messages right now.
+The changes are backward compatible and do not impact messages that are currently live.
 {% endalert %}

 ![Frequency Capping Update][18]